Web-Multi-Media/HttpStreamingServer/README.md

 Intro
 -------------------

-This is a simple http media presentation server based on Django and Video-js.
+This is a simple http media presentation server based on Django and React.
-It will display the Videos located in the Videos folder as a playlist in your webbrowser.
+It will display the Videos located in the Videos folder on the server side as a playlist in your webbrowser.
+Support is therefore limited to mp4 container with H264/AAC content.

 How to use
 -------------------